u-d-ash/Bloggo/content/blogposts/winter_arc/index.md

 ##### timepass

-After we were out of the draw, we joined a nearby trek organised by the volunteers in the morning and then spent most of the next two days spectating.
+After we were out of the draw, we joined a nearby trek organised by the volunteers the next morning and then spent most of the next two days spectating.
 The first singles of the Kanpur vs. Bombay semi-final was a legendary match.
-Come talk to me if you want to hear about it — I am incapable of doing it justice in mere words.
+Talk to me if you want to hear about it — I am incapable of doing it justice in mere words.
 Eventually, Kanpur took the overall matchup and advanced to the finals against the doubly "mutant"-powered IIT Madras.

 We went to the finals to cheer for Kanpur, but unfortunately the mutants got the better of them without breaking a sweat.
 Everyone felt for Kanpur boys.
 Their team deserved nothing less than the top spot on the podium.
 An eerie silence had blanketed the arena when Madras clinched the match point.
 No one cheered for them.
 I suppose the silence was to mourn the violation of the spirit of the Inter IIT Sports Meet.
 On the girls' side, Madras had beaten Delhi in the finals the day before, taking the seventh[^7] match point of the game.